jhlumd/honey/README.md

 # <img src="./public/favicon.ico" alt="Bee Icon" width="55" align="center"> Honey — A Rails app for managing your Hive

->I hope you have as much fun looking through and playing around with the program as I had putting it together!
+>I hope you have as much fun looking through and playing around with the it as I had putting it together!
 >
 >-Jae